 Phone GPS apps will drain your battery fast, so if you want to ride for more than a couple of hours you will need a USB power source to keep your phone running.

-Yet again, eBay is full of USB sockets you can wire into your bikes battery.
-Some bolt to your bars, some flush into fairing, some combine fag lighter sockets and some with low voltage cut out.
-Go hunt around, take your bike.
-Most install easy enough and just wire straight to the battery, though plugging in a relay is preferred to avoid unwanted battery drain.
+Yet again, eBay is full of USB sockets you can wire into your bike’s battery.
+Some bolt to your bars, some flush into the fairing, some combine fag lighter sockets and some with low voltage cut out.
+Go hunt around, and take your pick.
+Most install easily enough and just wire straight to the battery, though plugging in a relay is preferred to avoid unwanted battery drain.

 I’m using an old Maplin USB socket (click for my review), which is unfortunately discontinued.